Additive power operations in equivariant cohomology: Introduction

+where $\Delta$ is induced by the diagonal map of $X$ and the map on the right comes from the $H_\infty$ structure.
+In fact, an $H_\infty$-ring structure on $E$ is determined by a collection of power operations on $E$-cohomology \cite[Proposition~VIII.1.2]{BMMS}.

+The most useful power operations, Steenrod operations {in ordinary cohomology} and Adams operations {in $K$-theory}, are both additive power operations, though in general power operations are not additive.
+The simplest example of this failure is exhibited in the binomial formula

+The operation $x\mapsto x^m$ only becomes additive once the right-most sum is set to 0.
+More generally, additive power operations in a cohomology theory $E$ are all built from the universal additive power operation

-where $\Sigma_m$ is the symmetric group and $I_{\Tr}$ is a specific transfer ideal that can be defined naturally for any spectrum $E$.
+where $I_{\Tr}$ is a specific transfer ideal that can be defined naturally in ring spectra $E$ and spaces $X$.
 Given the effectiveness of these additive power operations, it is desirable to understand their analogues in other contexts.
 In this paper we focus on the case of equivariant cohomology theories.
-In particular, in \cref{GROUPTHEORY_SEC} we study Borel equivariant cohomology theories, and in \cref{sec:GreenPowerOps} we tackle genuine and global equivariant cohomology theories.
+In particular we consider power operations in Borel equivariant, in Bredon or ``genuine'' equivariant, and in global equivariant cohomology theories.